Defining tool versions for reliable builds

 asdf, which handles the most common tools in one version manager).

-The following version files are automatically recognized in Bitrise stacks:
+The following version files are automatically recognized in the latest Ubuntu stack, as well as all macOS stacks:

 .tool-versions